MosaabMuhammed/DS-Map/1_Machine Learning/8_0_Models.md

 <a href="file:///media/mosaab/Volume/Personal/Development/Courses%20Docs/Data%20Science/00_Code/KMeans.html"><b>K-means</b></a>

 <h4>Beside Elbow method, we can use silhouette coefficient too</h4>
+<p>The silhouette coefficient is used when the ground-truth about the dataset is unknown, instead computing the density of clusters produced by the model.
+A silhouette score can then be calculated by averaging the silhouette coefficient for each sample, computed as the difference between the average intracluster distance and the mean nearest-cluster distance for each sample, normalized by the maximum value.<br><br>
+This produces a score between 1 and -1, where 1 is highly dense clusters, -1 is completely incorrect clustering, and values near zero indicate overlapping clusters.
+The higher the score the better, because the clusters are denser and more separate.
+Negative values imply that samples have been assigned to the wrong cluster, and positive values mean that there are discrete clusters.
+The scores can then be plotted to display a measure of how close each point in one cluster is to points in the neighboring clusters.</p>
 ```
 # silhouette = (b - a) / max(a, b)
 # a = mean distance to the other instances in the same cluster.